PR0CK0/CS540_Project/README.md

 NOTE: If you only care about the ZIP codes 32114 and/or 32118, then you don't have to run the first query.
 Just download the contours_analysis table, put it in the volusia schema, and do the last two queries.

 That's it.
 It's rather straightforward.

+## Step 3 - Visualizing in QGIS
+* (If you're reading this, I'm gonna do it, just taking a break for tonight) Add the geom column to the parcel table or vice versa so you can add a postgis layer to display the elevation number with.
+* Open QGIS and make sure you're connected to the server.
+Add a PostGIS layer and select what you just made.
+Right click the layer, go to properties.
+On Symbology do Graduated.
+Enter values for the elevation column like 0-5, 6-10, 10-20 etc., and give them each a color.